Get Oracle Negotiation Insights Delivered

 | BYOL cloud benefit | "Bring your existing licences to OCI at reduced cost" | Licence usage in OCI may trigger additional metric requirements |

-When standard sales pressure fails to close a deal on Oracle's preferred timeline, the next step in Oracle's playbook is executive escalation.
-This involves a senior Oracle executive β typically a vice president or regional director β contacting your CIO, CFO, or CEO directly.
+When standard sales pressure fails to close a deal on Oracle's preferred timeline, the next step is executive escalation.
+A senior Oracle executive contacts your CIO, CFO, or CEO directly.
 The call is framed as a "strategic alignment discussion" or a "partnership review," but its true purpose is to bypass procurement and create top-down pressure to accelerate the deal.

 Proactively inform your CIO, CFO, and CEO that Oracle may attempt executive escalation.
-Provide them with a one-page briefing that includes the current negotiation status, your target terms, and specific items that should not be discussed or agreed at the executive level.
-This prevents Oracle from catching your leadership unprepared.
+Provide a one-page briefing that includes the current negotiation status, your target terms, and specific items that should not be discussed or agreed at the executive level.

 Establish and communicate a clear policy: all commercial terms, pricing discussions, and contractual commitments are handled exclusively through the procurement team.
-If Oracle's executive contacts your CIO, the CIO should express appreciation for the call and redirect all specifics to the designated negotiation lead.
+Your CIO should express appreciation for the call and redirect all specifics to the designated negotiation lead.

-If Oracle's executive makes a verbal offer β "executive-level pricing," a "one-time strategic discount," or special terms β request it in writing before any further discussion.
-Verbal promises that are not documented in a formal proposal or contract amendment have no commercial value.
+If Oracle's executive makes a verbal offer ("executive-level pricing," a "one-time strategic discount"), request it in writing before any further discussion.
+Verbal promises that are not documented have no commercial value.

 |---|---|---|---|